Kim Kardashian Flaunts Famous Curves In Her New ‘Shape-Enhancing’ Underwear

 Kim Kardashian shows time and time again why she is the queen of Instagram.
 The entrepreneur and reality TV star has mastered the perfect balance between sharing details of her personal life and using her online presence to promote her brand and advance her business ventures.
 She is also equally masterful at doing at those things while flaunting her famous physique, which can definitely help catch her fans’ attention quickly.

 On Tuesday, Kim K took to the popular social media platform to share a hot photo in which she shows off her curves while promoting Skims, her brand of “shape enhancing undergarments,” as described on its website.

 In the photo, Kim is posing in an elegant living room as she rocks a skintight tank top that hugs her torso tightly, helping shape her chest and waistline.

-Kim teamed her tank with a pair of matching briefs that sit just above her bellybutton and over her hips, offering quite a bit of coverage.
+Kim teams her tank with a pair of matching briefs that sit just above her bellybutton and over her hips, offering quite a bit of coverage.
 According to Skims’ Instagram page, Kim is wearing the Cotton Rib Tank in the Mineral color, which is $34, and the Cotton Rib Brief, which is $28, also in Mineral.
 As per the brand’s website, Kim K’s collection is designed “to smooth, enhance, lift and tone.”

-Since going live, the post — which Kim shared with her whopping 149 million Instagram followers — has racked up more than 388,000 likes in just half an hour of being up, at the time of this writing.
+Since going live, the post — which Kim shared with her whopping 149 million Instagram followers — has racked up more than 388,000 likes in just half an hour.
 The same short amount of time also brought in upwards of 2,000 comments, which will undoubtedly continue to pour in as the day progresses.

 Users of the social media app who are fans of the celebrity and her business empire took to the comments section to share their thoughts on her most recent photo.